smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![javaEE]
-Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics guide](Getting Started/Integration Basics) sections to create a new JavaEE SDL project before continuing this section.
+Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics](Getting Started/Integration Basics) sections to create a new JavaEE SDL project before continuing this section.

 !!!
 NOTE
 The [Hello Sdl JavaEE](https://github.com/smartdevicelink/sdl_java_suite/tree/master/hello_sdl_java_ee) has some code commented out and cannot be compiled.
 The project just includes samples for `SdlService` and `Main` classes that can be copied to the new javaEE project that you create by following the steps in [Installation page](Getting Started/Installation).